yixuan/rcpp-note/source/api/Matrix.rst

 Matrix
 =====================================

+.. cpp:class:: Matrix

-A **Matrix** in Rcpp is a :doc:`Vector` with dimension attributes.
+A :cpp:class:`Matrix` in Rcpp is a :cpp:class:`Vector` with dimension attributes.
-It supports all operations defined in :doc:`Vector`, and additionally, it provides new subsetters to retrieve a row, a column or a submatrix.
+It supports all operations defined in :cpp:class:`Vector`, and additionally, it provides new subsetters to retrieve a row, a column or a submatrix.

 Type Definitions